 Stay inspired and motivated with this ultimate teacher self-care action plan designed to help educators avoid workplace stress and burnout.

-Any educator will tell you it's no surprise that 50% of teachers leave education within their first 5 years.
+Any educator will tell you it's no surprise that 50% of teachers leave education within their first five years.
 Being a teacher is deeply rewarding and inspiring, but keeping that big picture in mind is hard after long days, difficult students, and limited resources.
+On top of it all, teachers have the added burden of managing an entirely new digital learning environment.
 But burning out doesn't have to be your only option.
-Don't Just Survive, Thrive offers hard-working teachers a sustainable blueprint for becoming unshakeable at school with the power of self-care.
+Don't Just Survive, Thrive offers hardworking teachers a sustainable blueprint for becoming unshakeable at school with the power of self-care.

 Through mindfulness, connection, and creative art, you can work toward building a trauma-informed, self-aware strategy that fosters resilience and results in more engaged and effective teaching.
 Just five minutes a day or more of implementing the practical ideas in this book can result in powerful change.
 These strategies include:

-Whether you're a special education teacher, paraprofessional, speech pathologist, counselor, or any type of educator, this book offers a guide to becoming not only social-emotional role models for students but a better, healthier teacher.
+Whether you're a special education teacher, paraprofessional, speech pathologist, counselor, or any type of educator, this book offers a guide to becoming not only a social-emotional role model for students but a better, healthier teacher.

-SaraJane Herrboldt is a former public school teacher and district coordinator for ELD programming, K-12.
-With over a decade of work in the school systems, the impact of trauma became a familiar and frequent visitor and drives her passion for creating opportunities to practice resilience.
-Her work now allows for the opportunity to provide coaching in support of teachers' health and wellness on topics related to the social-emotional learning of educators, such as secondary/vicarious trauma and caregiver burnout.
+SaraJane Herrboldt is a former public school teacher and district coordinator for ELD programming, K–12.
+With over a decade of work in the school systems, she frequently saw the impact of trauma, which drives her passion for creating opportunities to practice resilience.
+She now provides coaching in support of teachers' health and wellness on topics related to their social-emotional learning, such as secondary/vicarious trauma and caregiver burnout.
 In addition, she has completed training in therapeutic and trauma-informed yoga, as well as mindfulness.
-She is an advocate for equity, trauma-informed practices, social-emotional learning, and the wellbeing of all individuals.
+She is an advocate for equity, trauma-informed practices, social-emotional learning, and the well-being of all individuals.
 When not advocating and educating, she is sharing life with her husband, who is also an educator, and three incredible children.

-Kay Waterson is an Elementary School art educator and illustrator.
-She received her Bachelor's Degree in Fine Art along with her K-12 Teaching Certification from Kendall College of Art and Design.
-Kay has been teaching full time for almost a decade in an urban K-5 school setting in addition to completing her Master's Degree in Art Education.
+Kay Waterson is an elementary school art educator and illustrator.
+She received her bachelor's degree in fine art along with her K–12 teaching certification from Kendall College of Art and Design.
+Kay has been teaching full time for almost a decade in an urban K–5 school setting.
+She completed a master's degree in art education.
 Her thesis work, "Creativity in a Post-Traumatic Mind," explores the cognitive and emotional benefits of creative art within the process of healing from trauma.
-The research and strategies from this body of work are put into practice, and drive her passion for art education and wellness.
-Additionally, Kay works part-time as a freelance illustrator and painter.
+She puts the research and strategies from this body of work, which embodies her passion for art education and wellness, into practice.
+Additionally, Kay works part time as a freelance illustrator and painter.